Join Sophie-stication Nation

 I Learned To Accept Myself.

 I am no longer 21, I am no longer a size 6, I can no longer long to go to the past and think about what I could have or should have done.
 All the decision that I made in the past are in the past and I have to live with them.
-I learned that I cannot go back, I have to live in the present and be the person that my past has made me to be.
+I cannot let my past define my future (click my blog here on that) I learned that I cannot go back, I have to live in the present and be the person that my past has made me to be.
 I can either learn from all the mistakes that I have made or I can live in the past and wish that I have never made them.
-No matter if I like it or not, everything that I have done, every decision that I have made; and shaped me into the person that I am today.
+No matter if I like it or not, everything that I have done, every decision that I have made; has shaped me into the person that I am today.
 And I have learned to accept that although I am not perfect I am a pretty awesome person.
 (Click here to read my blog on accepting yourself).

 As I go through my 30’s I am sure that there is plenty of life lessons to be learned and more challenges I will have to face.
 If anything that my 20’s have taught me is that I have to live life, go through the process, and not be in a rush to get older.
 I will be 40 before I know it and I want to look back on my 30’s and say that I lived every moment to the fullest.
 Check out my video below for more lessons.